MartinZikmund/Uno.ConwaysGameOfLife/README.md

 A live demo of the app is [here](https://unogameoflife.azurewebsites.net/), running with Uno Platform WebAssembly under .NET 5 on Microsoft Azure.

 ![Game of Life in the browser](https://blog.mzikmund.com/wp-content/uploads/2020/12/webassembly.png)

+## License

+Licensed under MIT, feel free to fork, modify and play with the project however you like!
+But I will appreciate if you share creations with me on [Twitter](https://www.twitter.com/mzikmunddev) 😉.